 Laboratory Chief, NIAID

-Applicants should submit a curriculum vitae (CV), bibliography, and two- to three-page description of the proposed research program.
+Applicants should submit a curriculum vitae (CV) with a bibliography, a two- to three-page proposed research program, and a statement describing their scientific and administrative vision for the laboratory, including approaches to training, management, and commitment to fostering diversity in biomedical research.
 Additionally, three letters of reference must be sent directly from the referees.
-Please include in your CV a description of mentoring and outreach activities in which you have been involved, especially those involving women and persons from other groups underrepresented in biomedical research.
-All application materials should be submitted to Dr. Sarah Cavanaugh at NIAIDDIRSearch@niaid.nih.gov.
+In your CV, please include a description of mentoring and outreach activities in which you have been involved, especially those involving women and people from other groups underrepresented in biomedical research.
+All application materials should be submitted to NIAIDDIRSearch@NIAID.NIH.GOV.

 Visit NIAID Careers to learn more about NIAID and how you can play a role in this exciting and dynamic research organization.